vitalik/django-ninja/docs/docs/tutorial/index.md

 # Tutorial - Intro

-This tutorial shows you how to use **NinjaAPI** with most of its features.
+This tutorial shows you how to use **Django Ninja** with most of its features.
 It is also built to work as a reference documentation.
 So you can come back and see exactly what you need.